AstroNvim/docs/src/content/docs/recipes/cmp.md

 title: Customize cmp Completion
 ---

+AstroNvim comes with [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) for powering completion out of the box.
+This page documents common configuration options such as custom keybindings or adding more sources.

 ### Customize Keybindings

 Some overrides require access to the plugin itself that you are overriding.
 This comes up a lot in things adding custom mappings to `cmp`.
 This can be achieved with the following plugin spec: